Surgical Care Practice MSc

 Department: | Medical School |

-This innovative Masters degree is suitable for qualified practitioners who have been appointed to surgical care practice training posts within surgical directorates.
-Your role should encompass the provision of care and appropriate intervention within the perioperative environment, on wards and/or in clinics (usually within a specified surgical specialty).
+This innovative Masters degree is suitable for qualified registered practitioners who have been appointed as a trainee surgical care practitioner within a surgical directorate.
+Your role should incorporate the delivery of care and clinical skills within all phases of surgical care, particularly pre-, peri-, intra- and post-operative care.

-The programme will provide you with a systematic and critical understanding of the breadth and depth of knowledge within specific areas of practice.
+You will be provided with a systematic and critical understanding of the breadth and depth of knowledge within specific areas of practice.
 You will develop core and specialist surgical skills and extend your knowledge and practice within the surgical care environment.
 This will include some operative procedures that will enable specialist practitioners to provide continuity of service and standards of care to patients in areas which do not necessarily need to be provided by medically qualified staff.
+The programme aims to help you to become a competent and capable surgical care practitioner equipped to deliver high quality outcomes for patients in the UK.
+On successful completion of the programme you will have demonstrated the capabilities required by the RCS.

 Eleven specialist pathways are available:

-- MSc Surgical Care Practice (Trauma and Orthopaedics)
+MSc Surgical Care Practice (Trauma and Orthopaedic Surgery)

 Course features